 A user study by Google clearly points this out “Tablets are for fun, laptop for work” in which top activities reported were email checking, playing games and social networking.

 There is a fundamental reason for this behavior; tablet keyboards have limited usability even more so on a 7″ screen.
 Imagine you are watching one of the Khan Academy’s videos and wish to take notes, or wants to search for more info about a topic he mentioned, while this flow would be extremely smooth on a laptop, its painful (even on an expensive tablet like iPad).
 The much-touted (but resistive) touch screen is also probably the cause of short battery life (< 2 hours).

 I believe that Kapil Sibal or the IIT Rajasthan team would have uncovered this fundamental problem had they decide to give it a proper field testing (like students gave to OLPC)

 OLPC XO Laptop

-While I personally never got chance to use OLPC XO laptop, the reason I would rate it higher is because it has a backing of a community committed to improve it and a keyboard (which kids can use to generate content).
-As OLPC India head Satish Jha said “The $35 device meets the expectation of somebody who wants to manufacture the device but not the needs of the users“.
+While I personally never got chance to use OLPC XO laptop, the reason I would rate it higher is that it has a backing of a community committed to improving it and a keyboard (which kids can use to generate content).
+As OLPC India head Satish Jha said: “The $35 device meets the expectation of somebody who wants to manufacture the device but not the needs of the users“.